cjdbarlow/bedside-notebook/anaesthesia/regional/peribulbar.md

 		Intraconal injection of local anaesthetic produces anaesthesia and akinesia of the globe and extraocular muscles.
 		* The extraconal space is a potential space lying between these muscles and the orbital wall

 ##Equipment
 * Gauze
 * Antiseptic
 Typically 50% saline with 50% aqueous betadine
 * Topical local anaesthetic drops
 * Mix LA solution
 Many different options exist.
-One approach:
+	* Lignocaine/ropivacaine
 		* Take two ampoules of 10mls of 0.75% ropivacaine, 10% lignocaine, and 150 units of hyaluronidase
 		* Add the hyalase to one ampoule of 0.75% ropivacaine, producing ~15U/ml of hyalase in ~0.75% ropivacaine
 		* Into a 10ml syringe, draw up 7ml of 0.75% ropivacaine, 2ml of 10% lignocaine, and 1ml of the ropivacaine/hyalase mixture
 		This will give a total volume of 10mls of ~0.6% ropivacaine, 2% lignocaine, and 15U/ml hyaluronidase.
+	* Ropivacaine alone
+	0.75-1% ropivacaine with 75-150 U/ml hyaluronidase.
 * A needle
 Typically 23-27G.
 * A syringe